aS00Sa/docker-swarm-ansible/README.md

 In addition to this, you want to make sure that the user can run `sudo` without a password.
 This will be the typical setup when using an Ubuntu AMI from AWS with EC2.

 **Load Balancer and SSL**

-While Traefik can be configured to do SSL offloading, often a better better approach is to make use of an AWS Application Load Balancer (ALB).
-The advantages to this is that it can do the SSL offloading as well as distribute traffic between each of your Traefik router nodes.

 For each domain you wish to host Docker applications under: